Provably-Correct Safety Protocol for Cooperative Platooning: INTRODUCTION

 \subsubsection{Online Verification}

-Online verification is a general concept of safety assurance that identifies unsafe actions online, for which a continuously updated fail-safe trajectory is kept available~\cite{althoff_online_2014}.
-In~\cite{magdici_adaptive_2017}, an online verification concept for adaptive cruise control (ACC) is presented and also evaluated for platooning.
-The work in~\cite{ligthart_controller_2018} applies a similar online verification scheme to CACC using fixed fail-safe trajectories.
-The work in~\cite{althoff_provably-correct_2021} expands the concept in~\cite{magdici_adaptive_2017} to customizable fail-safe trajectories and considers cut-in vehicles by solving an optimization problem online.
-The work in \cite{liu_resilience_nodate} applies~\cite{althoff_provably-correct_2021} to CACC by using less comfortable braking profiles in favor of smaller safe distances; however, this possibly leads to a strong engagement of the safety layer.
-In~\cite{thormann_safe_2022}, a CACC approach based on model predictive control (MPC) is extended by safety constraints.
-However, the concept is not provably collision-free for continuous time.
-The work also proposes that platoon vehicles communicate their braking limits to the follower to minimize inter-vehicle distances.
+By keeping a continuously updated fail-safe trajectory available~\cite{althoff_online_2014}, one can verify autonomous vehicles online.
+In~\cite{magdici_adaptive_2017}, an online verification concept for adaptive cruise control is presented and evaluated for platooning, which uses fixed braking profiles as fail-safe trajectories.
+The work in~\cite{ligthart_controller_2018} applies a similar approach to CACC, and~\cite{althoff_provably-correct_2021} expands the idea in~\cite{magdici_adaptive_2017} to customizable fail-safe trajectories and considers cut-in vehicles by solving an optimization problem online.
+The work in \cite{liu_resilience_nodate} applies~\cite{althoff_provably-correct_2021} to CACC by using less comfortable braking profiles in favor of smaller safe distances; however, this possibly leads to strong safety interventions.
+In~\cite{thormann_safe_2022}, a CACC approach based on model predictive control is extended by safety constraints.
+However, the concept is not provably collision-free in continuous time.
+The work also proposes that platoon vehicles communicate their braking limits to the succeeding vehicles to minimize inter-vehicle distances.

+Apart from safety mechanisms in normal operation, dangerous situations can be defused incorporating communication between vehicles~\cite{willke_survey_2009}.
+A vehicle encountering an abnormal situation, e.g., a mechanical defect, traffic incidents, or hazardous surface conditions, can warn the other vehicles so that they can react accordingly~\cite{xue_yang_vehicle--vehicle_2004, reichardt_cartalk_2003}.